IsaacCavallaro/ai-knowledge-hub-mvp/README.md

-# AI Knowledge Hub MVP
+# AI Knowledge Hub POC

 > **🚧 Experimental Learning Project** - Simple tinkering with Cline and Notion MCP

-This is a **minimal viable product (MVP)** built for experimentation and learning.
+This is a **POC** built for experimentation and learning.
 The website is intentionally simple and not meant to be fancy - it's just for tinkering and exploring AI-assisted development workflows.

 **Key Points:**